MihaiZecheru/TerminalTODO/README.md

 # TerminalTODO

-Simple TODO app in the terminal.
+Simple TODO app in the terminal that syncs notes across devices.

 Lightweight and easy to use.